-- 49.0 Plan routine management of food-producing animals and facilities. - 50.0 Maintain and analyze records. - 51.0 Design animal housing, equipment and handling facilities for animal production. - 52.0 Comply with government regulations and safety standards for facilities used in animal production. - 53.0 Identify and interpret rules, policy, and regulations affecting the livestock industry.
+- 46.0 Plan routine management of food-producing animals and facilities. - 47.0 Maintain and analyze records. - 48.0 Design animal housing, equipment and handling facilities for animal production. - 49.0 Comply with government regulations and safety standards for facilities used in animal production. - 50.0 Identify and interpret rules, policy, and regulations affecting the livestock industry. - 51.0 Evaluate the effects of environmental conditions on animals. - 52.0 Identify and interpret environmental issues and regulations pertaining to animal industry.